iyioio/common/packages/convo-lang/README.md

 ```

 ## The convo-lang syntax
-The convo-lang syntax is designed to be easily readable and follows a chat like message structure.
+The convo-lang syntax is designed to be easily readable and follows a chat-like message structure.
-A convo-lang script is a series of messages and those messages can either be a text based message,
+A convo-lang script consists of a series of messages, which can be text-based messages,
-a function or a set of top-level statements.
-All messages start with a header which defines the
+functions, or a set of top-level statements.
+All messages start with a header that defines the
 message's type.

 ### Message Header
-All message headers start with the (>) character followed by a role, keyword or identifier
+All message headers start with the (>) character followed by a role, keyword, or identifier.

 ### Text based messages
-Text based message start with a header that defines the message's role.
-The role can be any identifier
+Text-based messages start with a header that defines the message's role.
+The role can be any identifier,
-with the exception of any top-level keyword identifiers.
+with the exception of top-level keyword identifiers.

 ``` convo
 // text based message